datarevenue-berlin/OpenMLOps/README.md

 #### Proxy configuration

 The proxy receives the requests from the client’s browser and forwards all requests to the Hub.
-Deeper explanation can be found in the [jupyter hub docs](https://jupyterhub.readthedocs.io/en/stable/getting-started/security-basics.html).
+[In the JupyterHub docs](https://jupyterhub.readthedocs.io/en/stable/getting-started/security-basics.html) can find a more in-depth explanation.

 *\* Required parameters*